ahmedsayidrashid/Minimal-NTP-Server/README.md

 # Minimal NTP Server

-Custom NTP Server for any clients on local networks to reference.
+Minimal NTP Server for any clients on local networks to reference.

 ## Current Setup